 - Caramon and Raistlin Majere of Dragonlance.
 Caramon's a strapping warrior, Raistlin's a sickly wizard, and this difference drives 90% of their character development and plots.

-- Kit and Holly Fielding in Break In and Bolt.
+- Kit and Holly Fielding in the Dick Francis novels Break In and Bolt.

 Live Action TV